Ukraine protests increase risks of currency crisis

 Analysts worry less about the risk of sovereign default: Nell calculates that the sovereign must repay $8 billion before the election, of which half is owed to the IMF.

-Emerging markets investor Templeton was reported to have held a $5 billion Ukraine position in August, making its behavior key to the performance of the country’s bonds.
+Emerging markets investor Templeton was reported to have held a $5 billion Ukraine position in August, making its behaviour key to the performance of the country’s bonds.

 Energy analysts, meanwhile, doubt that Putin will rush to the aid of Yanukovich after years of acrimony between Kiev and Moscow over gas.

-Rather than lend more money to Yanukovich, Putin may prefer to spend it on completing the South Stream gas export pipeline, the second of two subsea links to Europe that seek to reduce risks of supply disruptions by skirting Ukraine.
+Rather than agree to lend more money to Yanukovich, Putin may prefer to spend it on building the South Stream gas export pipeline, the second of two subsea links to Europe that seek to reduce risks of supply disruptions by skirting Ukraine.

 “Good relations between Russia and Ukraine would have killed South Stream - the pet project of Vladimir Putin,” said Mikhail Korchemkin of U.S.-based consultancy East European Gas Analysis.